MacKenzie Falls Gorge Trail

-Since completion, the project has won numerous awards, most recently during the International Federation of Landscape Architects (IFLA) 10th IFLA Asia-Pac Landscape Architecture (LA) Awards, where it was bestowed the category’s highest accolade – an Outstanding Award.
+Since completion, the project has won numerous awards including the International Federation of Landscape Architects (IFLA) 10th IFLA Asia-Pac Landscape Architecture Awards, where it was bestowed the category’s highest accolade – an Outstanding Award.

 Outstanding Award: Parks and Open Space

 2016 AILA National Awards

 2015 Premier’s Design Award